detomon/godot-blipkit/doc/classes/AudioStreamBlipKit.md

 *Default*: `240`

-Sets the master clock's frequency as number of *ticks* per second.
+Sets the frequency of the master clock as number of *ticks* per second.
 This influences the speed of effects, instrument envelopes, and dividers.

 ## Method Descriptions